hoang-danny05/hyrel_mecademicapp/README.md

         - python -m venv venv
         - use the venv
 2) pip install requirements.txt
+3) uvicorn main:app

 ## todo

 minimum viable:
 - [ ] TS: make code to send requests to the backend
-- [ ] TS: make the console funcitonal so it displays all robot messages
+- [ ] TS: make the console functional so it displays all robot messages

 optional:
 - [ ] CSS: make body and root fit into a specific size
-- [ ] TS: add moving instruction functionality
+- [X] TS: add moving instruction functionality
 - [ ] CSS: make it responsive to window size?